Eight Seconds: Portrait of a Bronc Rider

 H Bar B is saddled now, the cinch drawn tight.
 David climbs the chute and steps across.
 He takes his seat, finds his stirrups, checks his rein.
 A final pull on his hat, a nod.
 The gate swings open and H Bar B explodes.

-David hardly retries his saddle before he is back with Butch, helping him prepare for his ride on Oscar II.
+David hardly retrieves his saddle before he is back with Butch, helping him prepare for his ride on Oscar II.
 Where David grows quiet before he rides, Butch usually talks and jokes.
 Tonight, he is uncharacteristically quiet.
-And, instead of one of the dressy western shits he usually wears to compete, Butch has on a plaid denim work shirt.
+And, instead of one of the dressy western shirts he usually wears to compete, Butch has on a plaid denim work shirt.

 “I’m just being realistic,” he responds to a jibe.
 “Chances are I’m going to get trounced tonight.
 I might as well wear something that won’t tear quite so easy.”